Logo Text Blaze

 trimyes/no/left/rightIf yes whitespace is removed before and after the command.
 If left, only whitespace to the left is removed.
 If right, only whitespace to the right is removed.

-The {click} command, an autopilot command, allows you to emulate a click on an element on the web page.
+The {click} command, an autopilot command, allows you to emulate a click on any element on any web page.
 This can be used to submit a form, focus another textbox or trigger other events in the page.
-You can use the {click} command in two approaches:
+You can use the {click} command in three approaches:

 Click on the currently focused element